 The differences between therapy dogs and service dogs, like PSDs, can be a little blurry, so let’s look at some of the distinctions:

 Service dogs primarily work for their owners while therapy dogs provide service to people who are not their handlers — they help people in places like hospitals, schools and nursing homes.
+(Here's what to do if your hospital closes.)

 Service dogs, like seeing-eye dogs, act like guides and perform jobs for their owners to help them accomplish everyday tasks and keep them safe.
 According to the Americans with Disabilities Act, therapy dogs provide comfort just by being with a person.
 Since they have not been trained to perform a specific job or task, they do not qualify as service animals.